Day-by-Day / October 18, 1805

 Down the Columbia

-Wallula Gap, WA The captains council with the Wanapums and Yakamas and records Sahaptian vocabularies.
-Clark measures the widths of the Snake and Columbia rivers.
-Late in the day, the expedition heads down the Columbia.
+The captains council with the Wanapums and Yakamas and record Sahaptian vocabularies.
+Clark measures the widths of the Snake and Columbia rivers, and they purchase 40 dogs as a store of provisions.
+Late in the day, the expedition heads down the Columbia and camps below the Twin Sisters in Wallula Gap.

 A Cold Morning